hb9fxq/sdr-setup-notes/source/setup_VM.rst

 .. figure:: ./img/media/image48.png
    :alt:

-Way B) Setup your own VM ← “Choose this way :-)”
+Way B - Setup your own VM ← “Choose this way :-)”
 -------------------------------------------------

 If you want to use a VM with virtualbox start here, otherwise, skip to